Melania Trump sees herself as a victim after the Capitol storm: Your statement then raises completely new questions

-After the storming of the Capitol on January 6th, First Lady Melania Trump heard: Nothing.
+After storming the Capitol on January 6th, First Lady Melania Trump heard: Nothing.
 Now she spoke up for the first time.
 With words that remind you of someone completely different.

 - On January 6, a violent right-wing mob stormed it American Capitol and caused havoc.